This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 Zwift races are usually pretty crowded (depending on the race) and frequent, thanks to the large community and user base.

-Zwift is the best platform if you want to do e-racing.
+Zwift is the best platform for e-racing.
 SYSTM cannot compete here.

 Improve your indoor cycling comfort with a rocker plate.
 It will allow your trainer to move from side to side, reducing the friction between your butt and saddle.